csarnataro/micropython_workshop/slides/slides.md

 3. The REPL is available only when a board is connected

 4. 😒 Unfortunatelly there's not a `Ctrl-S` shortcut to save the sketch

+    <small>Insiders told me that keyboard shorcuts are coming in a future release 🤫</small>

 ---
 layout: fact